United States Army Reserve Command: Functional Commands

-Unit insignia
+Insignia

-The Shoulder sleeve insignia of USARC is described as "On a disc divided vertically blue and scarlet with a 1/8 in yellow border, 3 in in diameter overall, two white eagles' heads conjoined back to back, beaks yellow, eyes detailed black."
+The shoulder sleeve insignia of USARC is described as "On a disc divided vertically blue and scarlet with a 1/8 in yellow border, 3 in in diameter overall, two white eagles' heads conjoined back to back, beaks yellow, eyes detailed black."
 The two eagles' heads are symbolic in reference to the command's motto, "Twice the Citizen," and their Reserve mission.
 The eagle faces in both directions, denoting vigilance and a wide-ranging scope of ability and expertise.
 Red, white and blue are the colors of the United States, while gold stands for excellence.

 The distinctive unit insignia for USARC is a silver color metal and enamel device 1+1/8 in in width overall, consisting of a shield divided palewise silver and blue charged with a tree in full foliage counter changed of the field, all upon two silver sabres saltirewise, points down, the tips overlaying a scarlet motto scroll enclosing the device and terminating at the sword hilts, bearing the inscription "TWICE THE CITIZEN" in silver letters.
 The symbolism of blue and scarlet, with silver (white), represents the United States, while red stands for courage and sacrifice.
 The dual responsibilities of citizenship and military service are denoted by the two sabers, and the integration of peaceful with soldierly vocations is represented by the tree on the shield.
 The nature of these two-fold duties is further symbolized by the division and counter change of the shield, which also recalls the motto of the Command.
 The tree represents the pursuit and preservation of peace through strength, endurance and growth.
 The USARC distinctive unit insignia was first authorized on 7 March 1991.